Skip to content

 Ajuda National Palace

 Following the Lisbon earthquake in 1755, the Royal Family moved into a new wooden structure in Ajuda.
 After an unfortunate fire in 1794 burnt that down the current neoclassical palace was built instead.
 It was never really finished, even though King Luis I took up residence in 1861.
 If you have ever visited royal houses or palaces before you will know what to expect.
 The rooms look as though they haven’t been touched since the monarchy was abolished in 1910, except perhaps for a bit of dusting.
-The country’s President still uses the palace for state functions.
+The country’s Preside

 When I visited the palace there were very few visitors.
 This may be because it is near neither Belém nor the Old Town, at the top of a hill and away from the other popular sites.
 If you have the time though, it is still very much worth a visit.
 Entrance is €5 or free with the Lisbon Card.